Action of 7 April 1800: Aftermath

 Duckworth remained with his prizes, effecting repairs and transferring prisoners, for the next two hours.
-Among the passengers on Carmen was Pedro Inocencio Bejarano, Bishop of Buenos Aires.
+Among the passengers on Nuestra Señora del Carmén was Pedro Inocencio Bejarano, Bishop of Buenos Aires.
 Duckworth directed Waller to pursue the third frigate, now visible, but Emerald's copper-bottom was in a poor condition however and Santa Sabina easily outpaced Waller's ship, which soon broke off pursuit and concentrated on the scattering merchant shipping.
 During the rest of the day, Emerald could chase down and capture four large merchant ships.
 Once the frigates were secure, Leviathan joined the chase but the distance was too great and the remainder escaped after dark.
 When combined with another capture by Swiftsure this meant that Duckworth's force had captured nine of the 13 merchant ships and two of three frigates from the convoy.
 The new captures, Jesus Nazareen, El Veneato, Providence, Cartagena and Madre de Dios were all laden with trade goods for the colonies and were taken to Gibraltar for assessment and sale.